spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/architecture.md

 - For AWS Direct Connect, map traffic to appropriate private subnet CIDR.
   For example, Both CIDRs 10.200.0.0/16 & 192.168.0.0/16 → Private subnet 172.16.1.0/24.

-For AWS VPNs, configure two static routes for each of the following connections:
+For AWS VPNs, configure two static routes for each of the following CIDRs:

 - Hybrid Node CIDR block.
   For example, Hybrid Node CIDR 10.200.0.0/16 → VPN endpoint 172.16.0.1.